 So if you don’t blind-bake your crust, it will be soggy because of the wet filling.
 When blind baking or sometimes called pre-baking, the crust is lined with parchment paper and then filled with uncooked beans or rice and then baked.
 Another reason you would blind bake a crust, for example, is when making a fruit tart.

-Great Autumn flavor with a light hint of nutmeg.
+Great Autumn flavor with a slight hint of nutmeg.

 The saltiness of the parmesan crust goes well with the natural chestnut flavor of the squash.